Chapai Nawabganj District: Geographical location

 Chapainawabganj is the most western district of Bangladesh.
 Rajshahi and Naogaon is on the east, while on the Indian side is Malda of West Bengal, the rest of India is on the north.
 Western side is surrounded by the river Padma and Malda district and Murshidabad of West Bengal (India), India is on the southern side.
 Chapai Nawabganj is situated between the latitude 24'22 to 24'57 and longitude 87'23 to 88'23.
+Chapainawabganj is regarded as one of the mango cities of Bangladesh, due to the abundant cultivation of mangoes in this district.